ferra-language/ferra-lang/docs/DESIGN_PARSER.md

     *   Parse optional `AttributeListOpt`.
     *   Parse optional visibility (e.g., `pub`).
     *   Parse optional `unsafe` keyword.
-    *   Parse optional `async` keyword.
+    *   Parse optional `async` keyword for asynchronous functions.
     *   Parse optional `extern AbiStringLiteral` (e.g., `extern "C"`) for specifying linkage/calling convention.
     *   Parse `fn` keyword, function name (IDENTIFIER).
     *   Parse `ParameterList` (`(` Parameter (`,` Parameter)* `)?` `)`).
         *   **Parameter Type Inference**: Each `Parameter` can optionally include a type annotation (`IDENTIFIER (":" Type)?`).
 If the `:` and `Type` are omitted, the parser creates a placeholder type (e.g., `Type::Identifier("_")`) that will be resolved by the type inference system.
 This allows functions like `fn calc(a, b) { ... }` where parameter types are inferred from usage.
     *   Parse optional return type (`->` Type).
     *   Parse either a `Block` for the function body or a terminating `;` (for declarations without a Ferra body, common in FFI or forward declarations).
-    *   Construct a `FunctionDeclNode` in the AST, including any attributes, linkage info, and body/terminator.
+    *   Construct a `FunctionDeclNode` in the AST, including any attributes, linkage info, async flag, and body/terminator.
 *   **`DataClassDecl` (`data`)**:
     *   Parse optional `AttributeListOpt`.
     *   Parse `data` keyword, data class name (IDENTIFIER).